Skip to main content

 How to prevent data exfiltration with Syteca

-Syteca is a universal insider risk management platform that can help your organization secure sensitive data and fight insider threats.
+Syteca is a comprehensive cybersecurity platform that helps you secure sensitive data and combat insider threats.

 Manage identities and control access